 Results from the Agency version of the survey will be posted shortly.

-This survey was adapted from a statewide survey of New Jersey peer/consumer providers and mental health agencies developed by Peggy Swarbrick of the Collaborative Support Programs of New Jersey (CSPNJ) Wellness Institute for the Mental Health Association in New Jersey (MHANJ) and CSPNJ.
-For copies of the original survey contact: email@example.com
+The Agency version of the survey was adapted from a statewide survey of New Jersey peer/consumer providers and mental health agencies developed by Peggy Swarbrick of the Collaborative Support Programs of New Jersey (CSPNJ) Wellness Institute for the Mental Health Association in New Jersey (MHANJ) and CSPNJ.
+For copies of the original survey contact: firstname.lastname@example.org

 To view results of the original survey, visit: